crossplane/crossplane/design/one-pager-strongly-typed-class.md

 ### Resource Class Annotations

 The movement to strongly typed resource classes provides an opportunity to inject additional metadata in the form of annotations into a class's CRD when it is added to Crossplane.
 This metadata may include resource specific information that would be useful in creating an enhanced user experience via a GUI or some other presentation format.
-These annotations would be applied in a formal manner via the [stack manager](design-doc-stacks.md).
+These annotations would be applied in a formal manner via the [package manager](design-doc-packages.md).

 ## Implementation